Sytm/waypoints/README.md

 ### Supported Minecraft versions

-Because I don't have the time or motivation to support a lot of versions, and it is generally advised to update to the latest Minecraft/Spigot versions only the latest Minecraft version is supported
+Because I don't have the time or motivation to support a lot of versions, and it is generally advised to update to the latest stable Paper versions, only the latest stable Paper version is supported, with previous versions if applicable
 <!-- modrinth_exclude.end -->
 ### Java version

-Java 17 is the minimum required version.
+Java 21 is the minimum required version.